matthewkolbe/ThinkingInSimd/README.md

 # A case study on how to organize an AVX accelerated application.

-In a recent CppCon talk, Optiver's David Gross said "if you don't design your data properly, it's just going to be slow everywhere," highlighting the idea that you cannot micoroptimize out bottleneck problems if they're built on memory-inefficient data structures.
+In a recent CppCon talk, Optiver's David Gross said "if you don't design your data properly, it's just going to be slow everywhere," highlighting the idea that you cannot micro-optimize out bottleneck problems if they're built on memory-inefficient data structures.
 So, the fundamental question I want to answer is how we build a data processing solution that effectively integrates AVX intrinsics, and as an example, I'll draw from my field of work: financial derivatives pricing.

 Financial derivatives are interesting because there are a lot of derivitives active at any one time--like tens of millions--and there are a lot of things you might need to calculate.
 The first step is usually to split the work up among different machines (or ignore irrelevant derivatives) to reduce it down to tens of thousands, but after that, organizing all of this data to be responsive and memory efficient is critical.